 Is America a Melting Pot?
 Is it analogous to what chemists call a “solution”, different substances joined together to form a homogeneous mixture?
 Is it analogous to what chemists call a “suspension”, different substances joined together to form a heterogeneous mixture?

 Are Americans Americans?
-Are Americans Whites and Blacks and Hispanics, men and women and transgenders, gays and straights and bisexuals, rich and poor and middle class, coastal elites and southern rednecks and rustbelt deplorables, and radicals and reactionaries and traitors?
+Or are Americans Whites and Blacks and Hispanics, men and women and transgenders, gays and straights and bisexuals, rich and poor and middle class, coastal elites and southern rednecks and rustbelt deplorables, and radicals and reactionaries and traitors?
 Is the only homogeneity in America the belief that others are un-American?

 How did America evolve from a unified “We The People” to divisive categories of people defined by pollsters, focus groups, and political campaign advisors?
 Is the evolution the result of politicians putting Party before Country?
 In his Farewell Address, President George Washington warned it would evolve exactly as it has, for exactly that reason.
 Why did we ignore his warning?
 Why haven’t we heeded his Farewell Address?